Shreejit-D/Computer-Vision/Virtual-Reality/Readme.md

 ### Task 5: Projecting 3D Points onto 2D Image Plane
 - **Objective:** Project 3D points onto a 2D image plane using the `projectPoints` function.
 - **Method:** This function uses the camera matrix, rotation, and translation vectors to project 3D points (like the corners of the checkerboard) onto the 2D image.
-- **Visuals:** Projection of 3D axes and corner points onto the checkerboard.

 ### Task 6: Projecting a 3D Object onto the Checkerboard
 - **Objective:** Visualize a 3D object projected onto the 2D image plane of the checkerboard.
 - **Method:** A star-shaped 3D object is created and projected onto the checkerboard image using the same technique as in Task 5.
-- **Visuals:** The 3D star projected onto the checkerboard plane.

 ### Task 7: Harris Corner Detector
 - **Objective:** Use the Harris corner detector to identify features in the image.